-The North Beach deal at the Monte Carlo is for five years and includes furniture.
-Samuel Raccah of the Red Group arranged the deal.
+The North Beach deal at the Monte Carlo is for five years and includes furniture, said Samuel Raccah of the Red Group.
 Mare Azur Miami sold the leases.

 Built in 2014, the 20-story Monte Carlo has a total of 136 apartments.
 Domio will use its in-house design and creative team to update the units at the Monte Carlo, Roberts said.

 The city of Miami Beach has cracked down on illegal short-term rentals with high fines, making the legal properties attractive to investors.

 Roberts said Domio’s goal is to build a travel hospitality brand with a network of properties in the U.S. and around the world.
 It opened its first apartment-hotel in New Orleans earlier this year, and eventually plans to open more in other markets.
 Individual unit owners and smaller companies lack consistency, he added.

 “Customers are looking for brands to take care of them and they’re tired of staying in an amateur home,” Roberts said.

 Raccah, whose Red Group operates short-term rentals in Miami, expects to see more companies like Domio expand in South Florida.
 Competitors include Sonder, a San Francisco-based startup, which recently closed on a $210 million funding at a $1 billion valuation, and Stay Alfred, a short-term rental operator with two locations in South Florida.